IBM-Swift/iOSSampleKituraKit/KituraiOS/README.md

 }
 ```

-This shows a get function being called on the client.
-No parameters are passed in as it responds with all data present on the root path.
-All data that is returned has to conform to the ToDo item, and is added to the LocalToDo struct in the Model.swift file.

-Another read function also exists, which returns one item depending on the identifier passed in:
+Another read function also exists, which returns one item depending on the identifier passed in.
+The below code portrays a get function on the client similar to the previous function, however this also takes in an identifier and returns a single ToDo item rather than an array of items.
+As this is called from a search function, the response is added to a popup alert view and displayed to the user:

 ```swift
 func read(Id: String) {